Gbemisola23/ebinnaturals/README.md

 * As a admin I can manage users' accounts so that
     I can make any required changes to them if needed
    > Admin can manage user accounts from admin panels
-* As a admin I can manage products so that I can add , update or delete products when necessary
+* As an admin I can manage products so that I can add , update or delete products when necessary
    > Admin can add, delete and update products on the site
-* As a admin I can view created orders so that I can full fill the orders or amend if needed.
+* As an admin I can view created orders so that I can full fill the orders or amend if needed.
    > Admin can view orders in admin panel
-* As a Admin I can delete any of comments so that
+* As an Admin I can delete any of comments so that
     I can remove them if I nolonger feel they are still necessary or needed.
-   > Only admin can delete comments
+   >Admin can delete comments if they feel it's neceesary.
-* As a Admin I can view messages sent via contact form so that I can act upon them
+* As an Admin I can view messages sent via contact form so that I can act upon them.
-   > Admin can view send messages in the admin panel
+   > Admin can view messages in the admin panel
 * As an admin I can manage the blog content so that I can make amendments if needed
    > Admin can add, edit or delete blogs via blog management. only accessible to admin